carafelix/pandiff-vscode/README.md

 ## Disclaimer

 - Do not consider this extension as production ready.
 It's still on development, things may break.
 Use at your own discretion
+- Windows support is on alpha, it works but might not.

 ## Contribute